So...What is Thrush?

 This also means that if you get it again you'll be able to recognise the symptoms so won't need to trouble the doctor – there are several remedies available from the pharmacist or the healthcare aisle in the supermarket.

-If you start suffering from regular, recurrent attacks of thrush, however, you should ask your GP about being checked for diabetes, because people with diabetes do tend to be more prone to it.
+If you start suffering from regular, recurrent attacks of thrush, however, you should ask your GP to make sure you aren't suffering from an underlying problem.